 (20) “Injurious treatment” means:

-(a) Deliberate infliction in any manner of any type of physical pain, including spanking, hitting, shaking, or any other means of physical discipline, or enforcement of acts which result in physical pain;
+(a) Physical discipline, including but not limited to spanking, hitting, shaking, or any other means of physical discipline, or enforcement of acts which result in physical pain;

 (b) Failure to attend to a child's physical needs and other physically damaging acts, excluding reasonable acts to protect the child from imminent danger;

 (c) Subjecting a child to verbal abuse intended to cause mental distress, such as shouting, cursing, shaming, threatening, or ridiculing; and